 Division 5: Longiflorum Hybrids

 Longiflorum hybrids bloom during the middle of summer and are fragrant.
-These lilies are hybridized from the Easter lily or L. longiflorum species.
+These types of lilies are hybridized from the Easter lily or L. longiflorum species.

 They can be grown from seeds.
 Flowers are curved back and bowl-shaped atop 3 foot high stems.